openplans/openblock-old/docs/scraper_tutorial.rst

 If you only have a couple hours for a proof of concept, and aren't yet deeply familiar with OpenBlock, this is a good way to start.

-Sometimes you just want to quickly try an idea, and maybe you don't know enough about OpenBlock to dive into its scraper infrastructure.
 You can always refactor it into something more robust later.

 The process is conceptually simple.
 The script should download some